IRELAND AND THE AGES

 The element of hope lay chiefly in what preparation and belief towards the last things might obtain in terms of escape from the worst.

 One historian has recently written on how the Irish became Protestants, by which he means not literally so but rather in the way American Catholics are now half Protestant in their independence of authority and reliance upon personal conscience.
 There are however limits to how far religious pick, mix and switch can go.
 The popular new age Irish spiritualist, Lorna Byrne, (she who has angels in her hair!) forecasts Christians will one day be worshipping with Muslims at Mecca.
-While that may well not be true (though if the Tribulation occurred who knows and anything goes?!) if Irish Christianity cannot now absorb something more biblically and historically grounded in the way Darby’s Dispensationalism and Futurism strove to be, they will only have symbols to deal in and belief may then go just anywhere, even into the hands of the prophet of the Antichrist itself.
+While that may well not be true (though if the Tribulation and its one world religion developed who knows?!), if Irish Christianity cannot now absorb something more biblically and historically grounded in the way Darby’s Dispensationalism and Futurism strove to be, they will only have symbols to deal in and belief may then go just anywhere, even into the hands of the prophet of the Antichrist itself.
 Sometimes pessimism constitutes wisdom.

 1) If vision can tell it, the Pope’s fate is more likely the assassination that the Catholic Seeress, the late Jeane Dixon, foresaw years ago for whoever would be the last Pope.
 It is a forecast Francis may know of since he once stated he hopes he won’t be assassinated.
 Dixon maintained that after the last pope’s death someone else would be enthroned in the Vatican and institute some kind of global faith.
 If so such a person existed and did that, he could only be the second beast of Revelation 13, the Antichrist’s prophet who generates belief in the masses.
 Right now especially conservative Catholics might say their Pope was preparing the way to the false prophet.
 He has already said atheist unbelievers are saved people of diverse beliefs all worship the same God under different names and claims to relationship with Christ are suspect.
 With these ideas he undermines Christian purpose and identity.